dys2p/website-dys2p/2021-12-tamper-evident-protection/en.md

 ### Short-term storage

-Following the history of it's development, let's start with the first application, short-term storage.
+Following the history of its development, let's start with the first application, short-term storage.
 When we need to leave a place and leave items or equipment behind, we can store them in a box that is transparent from all sides.
 Then we fill the box with our colorful mixture so that our devices are covered.
 The box should be stored in such a way that shocks or other factors do not change the mosaic.
 For example, the box can be positioned on a towel or piece of clothing on an object in such a way that this attenuates minor vibrations of the environment, but the box cannot slide off it.

 For an overall comparison, we can photograph the box from all visible sides and store these photos on a device that is as secure as possible, send it to a trusted person via an encrypted and verified channel, or send it to another device of our own.
 The next step is to compare the found mosaic with the original one.
 The app [Blink Comparison](https://github.com/proninyaroslav/blink-comparison), which we will discuss below, is ideal for this purpose.